learn-co-curriculum/merge-sort/README.md

-# Day 3: Merge Sort
+# Days 3-5: Merge Sort

 **Fork and then clone me!**